enzonjagi/FlutterLearning-WorldTime/README.md

 4. location screen set as the initialRoute to demonstrate receiving data from an endpoint using the get function, stored in the response variable for manipulation
 5. Getting actual world time from a worldtime api endpoint, then using the 'datetime' and 'utc' properties to calculate my current local time
 6. Setup World time class for usability
+7. introduced a try-catch block in the worldtime class in case there is an error.
+To avoid displaying weird sreens for the user
+9. Pass the route data from the loading widget to the home widget
+9. Format the time using the intl package by flutter